sanyamasoudi/ToDoManagerApp/README.md

 # ToDoManagerApp
 # IUST Advanced Programming Project

-The Todo Manager is a application built using c#, SgnalR, database, OpenAi.
+The Todo Manager is a application built using c#, SignalR, database, OpenAi.
 It allows users to create, read, update, and delete their tasks or to-dos.
 The application has a login system that ensures only authenticated users can access their to-dos.

 This project is part of the "Advanced Programming" course by Dr.Sauleh Etemadi on IUST.